MADS-group/tarjan/README.md

 - The second input parameter is the binary file of the mpi program, with one of the four possible optimisations (0,1,2 and 3) in the `tarjan/bin/` folder after compilation, `./tarjan/bin/mpi_Ox.out` , x representing the chosen optimisation.
 - The third input parameter is the graph on which we want to run this algorithm `./tarjan/data/seed.bin`.
 - The fourth input parameter is the file that will contain the SCCs found `./tarjan/data/SSC_discovered.bin`.
-- An example of using it in the root directory `./tarjan/` is as follows:  `mpiexec \-n 8 ./bin/mpi_O0.out ./data/seed.bin ./data/SSC_discovered.bin`.
+- An example of using it in the root directory `./tarjan/` is as follows:  `mpiexec -n 8 ./bin/mpi_O0.out ./data/seed.bin ./data/SSC_discovered.bin`.
+- In order to execute the application on a cluster of nodes, a host file must be provided with the argument `--hostfile path_to_hostfile` (see MPICH docs).

 ### Parallel CUDA Global Memory Tarjan Algorithms
 - This algorithm performs Tarjan's algorithm but with a preprocessing step performed by the GPU, using CUDA (nvcc v12.0).
 Before passing the graph to Tarjan sequential, a preprocessing is performed in which trivial SCCs (nodes that have an arc to themselves) and nodes that cannot be part of SSCs, which are therefore useless to check (nodes without outgoing arcs and nodes without incoming arcs) are removed.
 The data structures used for this GPU preprocessing phase are located on the Global Memory.